 IP protection of data

-It is also sometimes possible to show that a data set amounts to a trade secret.
+It is also sometimes possible to show that a dataset amounts to a trade secret.
 Internationally, trade secrets are typically protected where the data is secret, has commercial value from being secret and reasonable steps have been taken to keep it secret.
 Meeting these tests requires particular care in open, cloud-based data systems.

 Data and contracts

 As well as IP rights, the buyer will want to look at any contracts that affect the target’s data.
 If the target licenses out its data, the buyer should check the key terms – for example, can the licensee merge the target’s data with other data and, if so, who owns that derived data?
 Where a business is both licensing in and distributing data, it is important to diligence the flow of those rights, to ensure that there are no material gaps.
-Some licensors also require licensees to acknowledge in the licence that the licensor has made a ‘substantial investment’ in obtaining the data – to help assert database right.
+Some licensors also require licensees to acknowledge in the licence that the licensor has made a ‘substantial investment’ in obtaining the data – to help assert the licensor’s database rights.
 Certain industries – like the media, news and financial services – already have well-developed data-licensing practices, and this is likely to spread as other industries start to connect and share more data.

 Has the target complied with data protection law?

 If there is no consent, the buyer should assess whether the target’s data use is permitted under any other conditions.
-The most commonly used conditions under the GDPR tend to be more specific (for example, data use necessary to perform a contract) – or they require a judgement as to whether they’re satisfied (for example, do the target’s ‘legitimate interests’ in using the data outweigh the data subject’s interests).
+The most commonly used conditions under the GDPR tend to be more specific (for example, data use necessary to perform a contract) – or they require a judgement as to whether they’re satisfied (for example, whether the target’s ‘legitimate interests’ in using the data outweigh the data subject’s interests).